Are you ready to experience deep meditation today? I hope so!

 Then, pray for the earth, your city and your country, for all people and places, by sending them light, surrounding them and filling them with light.
 No need for words, only Light is needed.

-Finally, at the very end of your meditation, simply give thanks, saying a prayer from your heart thanking God for your meditation, in the name of Christ.
+Finally, at the very end of your meditation, simply give thanks, saying a prayer from your heart, thanking the Divine Spirit for the meditation.

 Do Doctors Recommend Meditation?